Know Before You Go: Montage Palmetto Bluff (South Carolina)

 💛💛💛💛+

 Guests can choose between rooms at the Inn, cottages along the lagoon, or residences in one of the two resort villages.
-We booked a Lagoon House Suite and were offered a heavily-discounted upgrade to a 3-Bedroom Wilson Village Home upon arrival, which we accepted.
-The Wilson Village area of the property is ideal for families, with access to all the Wilson Village amenities yet only a 10-15 minute walk to the Inn.
+For the first five nights of our stay, we booked a 3-Bedroom Wilson Village Home through Montage.
+The Wilson Village area of the property is ideal for families, with easy access to all the Wilson Village amenities and West Wilson lawn and racquet club, yet only a 10-15 minute walk to the Montage Inn and recreation facilities.

 Service